NET-BYU/cv2x_testing/README.md

 ```bash
 python3 clear_mesh.py
 ```
 This should set the dynamic attenuation between each and every link to 0.
-Now, if you have everything hooked up on RF cables, though, you will still get some static attenuation from the RF cables, the mesh, and any splitters you are using.
+If you have everything hooked up on RF cables, though, you will still get some static attenuation from the RF cables, the mesh, and any splitters you are using.
 What you need to do is take measurements using something like a spectrum analyzer at the receiving end of _each_ cable to measure how attenuated the transmitted signal is compared to coming out of the sending device.
 Record these static attenuation values for each receiver; we will refer to these as `static_att` measurements later on in this readme.

 ---
 ---
-## Repository Setup
+## Part 2: Repository Setup
 ---
 ### Python Libraries
 (If you are familiar with things like virtual environments, go ahead and just install from requirements.txt (make sure your environment name ends in `-env`).
 If you aren't, go ahead and unfold the following section for instructions on how to do that.)